 Level 2 powerboat instructor.

-RYA Yachtmaster instructor, master class
+RYA Yachtmaster instructor, Master class V.

 Having a chief instructor allows us time to update and improve our courses.

 Don is an RYA Day Skipper, Coastal and Yachtmaster theory and practical RYA instructor.